Adventure & Adrenaline Tours & Trips in Machu Picchu

 Machu Picchu - Ausangate to Rainbow Mountain Trek 4 Days.

-Patricia, traveled in July
+Anthony, traveled in September

 High-altitude paths stretch from Pukutuni School (4,200m) to Condor Pass (4,900m), offering views of Ausangate glacier peaks.
 The route includes camps at Pucaccocha (4,600m) and Sororni Lake, with early Rainbow Mountain (5,030m) arrival.
 Guide Javier and Chef Samuel provide expertise and gourmet meals.